BioinformaticsIASBS/LCS-DSclassification/README.md

 An example: python UB-HH.py ACO-Rat 200

-note: When writing the name of the dataset, make sure that it exactly matches the above names.
+Note: When writing the name of the dataset, make sure that it exactly matches the above names.

 Pleas, feel free to contact us if you have any questions about the paper or implementation.